RTSIR/AGSDNet/README.md

 # BGRRN
-This repo contains the KERAS implementation of "Identical Module based Blind Gaussian Denoiser using Deep Residual Network(BGRRN)"
+This repo contains the KERAS implementation of "Fast Lightweight Blind Gaussian Denoiser using Feature Denoising based Deep Residual Network(FLBGDNet)"

 Run Experiments

-To test for blind Gray denoising using BGRRN write:
+To test for blind Gray denoising using FLBGDNet write:

 python Test_Gray.py

 The resultant images will be stored in 'Test_Results/Gray/'

-To test for blind Color denoising using BGRRN write:
+To test for blind Color denoising using FLBGDNet write:

 python Test_Color.py